kidscancode/godot_recipes/src/content/shaders/intro.md

 To add a shader to an object, find its _Material_ property and select "New ShaderMaterial".
 Click the new material to open it, and select "New Shader".
 Click that, and you'll see a shader editor open at the bottom of the screen.

 The first line of the shader must specify its type.
-If the node it's attached to is a CanvasItem:
+If the node it's attached to is a 2D node:

 ```glsl
 shader_type canvas_item;
 ```

-Or for a Spatial node:
+Or for a 3D node:

 ```glsl
 shader_type spatial;
 ```

 For these first examples, let's stick to 2D.
-Add a Sprite node and add shader following the steps above.
+Add a {{< gd-icon Sprite2D >}}`Sprite` node and add shader following the steps above.
 You can use the Godot icon for its texture.

 There are two basic types of shader we'll discuss here: _vertex_ and _fragment_.